qubekit/QUBEKit/README.md

 However, using `-restart` requires files and other information from previous executions.
 Therefore, `-restart` can only be run from *inside* a directory with those files present.

-You do not need to use the `-i` command when restarting, QUBEKit will detect the pdb file for you.
+*Note: you do not need to use the `-i` (input file) command when restarting, QUBEKit will detect the pdb file for you.*

 To illustrate this point, a possible use case would be to perform a full calculation on the molecule ethane, then recalculate using a different (set of) default value(s):